-Beginning in August 2017, the National Asthma Council is offering free workshops and a webinar series for health professionals to upskill and prepare their practice on this very specific topic.
-Our workshops and webinars take the learnings from the 2016 Melbourne Thunderstorm Asthma event into account to prepare for the upcoming spring season.
+Throughout September 2018, the National Asthma Council is offering free workshops for health professionals to upskill and prepare their practice on this very specific topic.
+Our workshops take the learnings from the 2016 Melbourne Thunderstorm Asthma event into account to prepare for the upcoming spring season.
 All educational activities, as well as the related resources on Thunderstorm Asthma are supported by the Victorian Department of Health and Human Services.

 What is Thunderstorm Asthma?

 Thunderstorm Asthma is an unusual cluster of allergic asthma flare-ups (including severe acute asthma) associated with springtime thunderstorms.
 It is not necessarily a special kind of asthma.
 However, a certain type of thunderstorm appears to be needed, together with a high pollen count, to trigger this event.
 Under these circumstances people who are allergic to ryegrass pollen can experience asthma symptoms during springtime thunderstorms – even if they have never had asthma before.

 Workshops for GPs, practice nurses and pharmacists are being held across Melbourne, hosted by Primary Health Networks.

 - Describe and understand the phenomena of Thunderstorm Asthma

 - Define and identify who is at greater risk of Thunderstorm Asthma